kerfern/whisper-mlx-dictate-punctuation/README.md

 ## Other Features
 - Use of mlx-whisper for apple silicon use.
 - Use of `initial_prompt` to include vocabulary to improve generated output.
-- Use of Gradio front end for webui.
+- https to allow microphone use via gradio.
+Use mkcert to make local certificate.

 ## Disclaimer
 Most of this was trial and error using GPT-4 and GPT-4o.